 What's even better is that the bait remains right in front of their face - the strike zone - which tempts a fish into a force feeding frenzy attack!

-What kind of lures are best to use?
 Simply keep to the basic rule of thumb.
 For clear water, you can use small and compact soft plastics such as a 4 inch straight tail worm.
 In dingy and stained water, you may want to go a little darker in color and bulkier in size, something with a little more action such as a curly tail grub or lizard.

 The drop shot rig is awesome to fish with in so many places and spots.
 I've had much success flipping it around wood piles, lay downs, docks, brush, and other types of cover.
 It's a great fishing method to have in your arsenal, especially when the fish are on a stubborn bite and nothing else seems to do the trick.